jimbarrett/notes-app/README.md

 For the ORM I chose Prisma.
 There's no particular reason for this aside from the fact that it's easy to set up and has good documentation.

-I didn't really make any design decisions.
-Aside from grabbing a couple of colors from the Solace website I opted to keep everything pretty simple.
-I used Tailwind because I like it and I'm familiar with it.

 I decided to use Context API rather than Redux, again, for the sake of simplicity.
 I find that for smaller applications the Context API is easier to set up and work with.
 Though I feel like toward the end this has started to get to a point where I would probably switch to Redux before adding many more features.

 ## Things I would do next: